NEW ZEALAND

 Indicator Ratification of the UN Convention on the Use of Electronic Communications in International Contracts

-Senegal has signed but not ratified the United Nations (UN) Convention on the Use of Electronic Communications in International Contracts.
+Pakistan has not signed the United Nations (UN) Convention on the Use of Electronic Communications in International Contracts.

 Coverage Horizontal